Ros Conkie Marketing

 5. Model and prototype your marketing machine

 Before you do any marketing activity, set an objective for the activity in the same way you’d set a specification for each component of a machine.
 Work out how much the activity will cost and what you need to generate in measureable outcomes to get a return on your investment.
-Here’s a blog I wrote on the subject: How-to ensure your marketing delivers ROI
+Here’s a blog I wrote on the subject: Will this marketing activity work?

 6. Test and measure… and incrementally improve